molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 ### Consume Data

 Now that data is loaded into your table, you are able to query it.
-Data is queried using either PQL (Pilosa Query Language), our native query language, or the limited set of SQL we support.
-An example of both can be seen below:
+Data is queried using either [PQL (Pilosa Query Language)](/reference/data-querying/pql), our native query language, or the limited set of [SQL](/reference/data-querying/sql) we support.
+Example commands of both can be seen below.
+These queries can also be run in the UI on the "Query" page.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
 2. deployment id - The unique ID of your deployment
-3. language - the query language being used i.e. "pql" or "sql"
+3. language - The query language being used i.e. "pql" or "sql"
-4. statement - the query to run i.e. "select * from iris_table"
+4. statement - The query to run i.e. "select * from iris_table limit 10"

 **HTTP API Reference (SQL):**